EPCCed/hpcss25/README.md

 ## Schedule

+There will be a "get-together" meal (food and soft drinks provided) at 7pm on Saturday 14th June at [Pizza Posto](https://pizzaposto.co.uk/)
 | Day | Morning | Afternoon |
 | --- | ---  | --- |
 | |  | |